ShreeshChauhan/fraud-copilot/README.md

 | Reports | ReportLab |

 ## Results
-- 95% accuracy on fraud detection
+- Achieved 95% accuracy and perfect recall on a synthetic AML transaction dataset generated to simulate money laundering behaviors.
-- 100% recall on fraud accounts (zero missed fraudsters)
 - Investigation time reduced from 2–4 hours to under 60 seconds

 ## Project Structure